pa2si/tortuga/README.md

-v 0.15.0
+v 0.16.0

 What's new:

-- now with privacy text
-- Program has now a Link which is not fully working...
+- Program has again no "show more" button becauase i implemented now dynamic height for the slick slider

 Done: